sergds/d1-riscv-arch-image-builder/README.md

 - RootFS based on https://archriscv.felixc.at (root password is `sifive`)

 ## How to build

+## How to build
 1. Install requirements: `pacman -Sy riscv64-linux-gnu-gcc swig cpio python3 python-setuptools base-devel bc`
+   1. If you want to `chroot` into the RISC-V image, you also need `arch-install-scripts qemu-user-static qemu-user-static-binfmt`
+1. Edit `consts.sh` to your needs.
+For example, you may want to select a [different DTB](https://github.com/sehraf/riscv-arch-image-builder/blob/5c450da98d578617781ae13f9d2b0850a61b21c4/consts.sh#L22) for a different board variant.
 1. Run `1_compile.sh` which compiles everything into the `output` folder.
 1. Run `2_create_sd.sh /dev/<device>` to flash everything on the SD card.
 1. Configure your Archlinux :rocket: